Uproar in Haryana Assembly after introduction of anti-conversion bill | Politics

 Uproar in Haryana Assembly after introduction of anti-conversion bill

-The Haryana Assembly witnessed an uproar after a bill for prevention of unlawful religious conversion was introduced on Friday.
-Home Home minister Anil Vij introduced the Haryana Prevention of Unlawful Conversion of Religion Bill, 2022 on the third day of the budget session of the assembly here.
+Speaker Gian Chand Gupta also suspended Congress MLA Raghuvir Singh Kadian for the remaining part of the budget session for tearing a copy of the bill in the House.
+Home Home minister Anil Vij introduced the Haryana Prevention of Unlawful Conversion of Religion Bill, 2022, on the third day of the budget session.

 - Country: